StRAP Applications

 StRAP will begin accepting applications on a rolling application process, with counties becoming eligible to apply for StRAP funds once all EWP enrollment in that count is completed (or if no organizations in the county are applying for EWP).
 StRAP staff will post information announcing when organizations in each county can apply for funding.
 Once an application window begins, organizations in that county (or counties) will have 8 weeks to submit applications.
 Please pay attention to updates on the StRAP website for more information.

-The first application window will begin on December 8th, and includes the following counties: Alexander, Cabarrus, Cherokee, Clay, Forsyth, Graham, Iredell, Lee, Lincoln, Madison, Mecklenburg, Nash, Stanly, Surry, Swain, Yadkin
+1st Application Window (December 8, 2025 - February 20, 2026) includes the following counties: Alexander, Cabarrus, Catawba, Cherokee, Clay, Forsyth, Gaston, Graham, Iredell, Lee, Lincoln, Macon, Madison, Mecklenburg, Nash, Stanly, Surry, Swain, Union, Yadkin

 The application has 2 steps:

-1. Submit sites using the Disaster Assessment & Reporting Tool (DART).
-Use the links on the StRAP Disaster Response page to download and use DART.
+Submit sites using the Disaster Assessment & Reporting Tool (DART).
+Use the links on the StRAP Disaster Response page to download and use DART, and learn how to use DART here.